ventifus/infinitive/README.md

 Valid write values for `mode` are `off`, `auto`, `heat`, and `cool`.
 Additional read values for mode are `electric` and `heatpump` indicating "heat pump only" or "electric heat only" have been selected at the thermostat
 Values for `fanMode` are `auto`, `low`, `med`, and `high`.
+Temperature values must be provided in °F or °C according to how the thermostat is manually configured.

 #### GET /api/zone/1/airhandler